 1. Too Many Credit Checks

-Applying for auto finance with too many loan providers can affect your chances of being approved by any lender.
-Credit reporting bodies make note every time a financial institution checks your history, and if you’ve applied for dozens of car loans recently, companies may consider you a high risk and refuse to finance your new car purchase.
+Applying for auto finance with too many loan providers can affect negatively to your chances of being approved by any lender.
+Credit reporting bodies make a note every time a financial institution checks your history, and if you’ve applied for dozens of car loans recently, companies may consider you a high risk and refuse to finance your new car purchase.

 You can obtain a copy of your credit report to make sure it contains nothing untoward.
 In the meantime though, only apply for a loan once you’ve identified a company that offers competitive car finance rates.
 Whatever you do, do not make multiple applications at the same time.

-2. Newer Vehicle
+2. New Vehicle

 New vehicle finance can be easier to get approved than used car finance.
 If you can afford to buy a new car rather than one that left the factory many years ago, you may stand a better chance.
 Older vehicles are more difficult to sell and are worth much less, so finance companies see them as a risk and are naturally keener to accept a new car as collateral than an old banger.
-You can still have a loan approved for an older car, it’s just a lot easier to get approved for a brand new car.
+You can still have a loan approved for an older car.
+It’s just a lot easier to get approved for a brand new car.

 3. Read The Terms & Conditions Carefully